EUHunterTools/EU-Hunter-Tools/README.md

 [![Watch the video](https://img.youtube.com/vi/__9cNrG6fhE/mqdefault.jpg)](https://www.youtube.com/watch?v=__9cNrG6fhE, "Click to watch YouTube video")

+## New Ver 1.0.1
+Check all changes in Releases, if you have already 1.0.0, than just replace .exe and files from new version in Addons

 ## New Ver 1.0.0
 Check all changes in Releases, all curient files were updated, if you have already 0.10.0-0.11.2, than just replace .exe and files from new version in Addons